Kizaki

 Comparing source schema to migrations/0002_add_due_date/snapshot.json...

-Generated migrations/0003_split_assignee/plan.inspire
+Generated migrations/0003_split_assignee/plan.migration

 kizaki migrate apply